harkhinz/Ode-to-Base/README.md

 It whispered a promise to rethink the space,
 To build for the world at an unstoppable pace.
 A chain for the people, the bold and the brave,
+A place where new value and freedom behave.